trixelbit/Bible/Ezekiel.md

 This chapter concludes by highlighting how God does not delight in the death of the wicked.
-And called for the Israelites to leave the sin and importantly, to put on a new heart and spirit.
+And called for the Israelites to leave sin and importantly, to put on a new heart and spirit.
-And that they will be judges by their individual actions.
+And that they will be judged by their individual actions.

 ## Points of critical thought